 Monitor stock status

-2. See total sales for each product within the date range
+View total sales for each product within the date range

-Apply search filter to see products who made total sales > $500 in a week.
+Apply search filter to see products who made total sales > $900 in a week.
 If some good product sales are on the downside, some marketing tweaks are required.

 Featured images and product gallery images

 You can export these images as URLs in the CSV file.
 You can confirm whether each image is relevant to the product as well as check if any image is missing or deleted.
 All this by clicking on each URL.

 Compare sale of taxable and non-taxable products

-If taxable products are sold less in-spite of being popular, the total amount including taxes seems a burden.
+If taxable products are sold less in spite of being popular, the total amount including taxes seems a burden.
 Now, you can’t decrease the taxes.
 However, you can reduce the sale price so that the total price seems less to the potential buyers.

 This data will help you see the trial period, fees, sign-ups, etc. Based on this data, you can further make decisions on your subscription products like whether to increase or decrease trial duration, raise sign-up fees, etc.

+WooCommerce export is good.
+But you need much more than the default capabilities – advanced, easy, insightful.
+And Smart Manager ticks all the boxes.
 Not just export, it will also streamline your WooCommerce store management and make your life better.